MicrosoftDocs/learn/learn-pr/azure-devops/manage-build-dependencies/includes/2b-what-is-azure-artifacts.md

 ## How do I create a package and use it in the pipeline?

-**Tim:** So if I'm understanding right, the app code uses packages from NuGet already.
+**Tim:** So, if I'm understanding right, the app code uses packages from NuGet already.
 We're going to create our own package and host it in Azure Artifacts.
 Can you draw out the pieces and how they'll work together?
 I'm having a hard time picturing the whole process.

 **Andy:** Sure.
 Let's go over the process of creating a package and using it in our Azure DevOps pipeline.